biobeats/free_text_tagger/README.md

 ## Output
-For each category returns a `matches` object containing:
+For each category returns a `matches` list containing:

 - a numeric id for the matched sub-category
 - a number that states the point in the sentence where the match starts